cortexlabs/cortex/examples/batch/image-classifier/README.md

 1. Create a Python file `predictor.py`.
 1. Define a Predictor class with a constructor that loads and initializes a model.
 1. Add a predict function that will accept a list of images urls, downloads them, performs inference and writes the prediction to S3.
+1. After the batch job is done, it aggregates the results into a single file and writes it to S3.

 ```python
 # predictor.py